 Austin Texas beaches are one of the area’s most popular and beloved attractions, perfect for those looking to relax on a white sand shore near turquoise waters that remind you of exotic places.

-During the warmer months of the year, hundreds of locals and tourists rush to the beautiful pools, waterfalls, and rivers just a short drive from Austin, Texas, downtown to cool off and have fun with their friends and families.
+During the warmer months of the year, hundreds of people go to the pools, waterfalls, and rivers near Austin, Texas to cool off and have fun with their friends and families.

 Many beaches near Austin Texas can be found inland near rivers, water reservoirs, and lakes, in surprising places where you least expect them.

-So you don’t have to travel for miles and spend a lot of money on exotic islands far away if you want to relax and perfect your tan.
+You don’t have to spend a lot of money travelling to far away places to relax and get a tan.

-We carefully handpicked for you the most spectacular Austin beaches Texas so that you can easily pick the one you like most and spend a memorable day near the water.
+We carefully chose the most spectacular Austin beaches in Texas so that you can easily pick the one you like most and spend a memorable day near the water.